mbogden/galaxyJSPAM/notes.md

   - *****batch file ALL is broken for everything except -bm*****
   - Update/combine scripts for different arguments
   - Why is 'q  10000 some# some#' being printed out?!
+  - only -bm working when not using 'ALL'

 - Not all target info files are there
   - Manually get from site?